Your hormones can affect just about everything in your body – your weight, fertility, skin, and even your risk for developing certain conditions.

 The Answer to Your Mood Issues May Lie With Your Hormones

 Scientists are still learning about all the ways women’s hormones can affect our bodies.
+Is there a direct link between estrogen and depression?
 It’s clear that hormones can contribute to mood instability, including PMS symptoms that so many women face every month, as well as mood changes during the transition into menopause.

 Natural Hormone Doctor in Boston – serving clients nationwide